Hamoodur Rahman Commission: Formation of commission

-Initially, the commission was known as War Enquiry Commission but gained notability as "Hamoodur Rehman Commission" across the country.
+Initially, the commission was known as the War Enquiry Commission but gained notability as "Hamoodur Rehman Commission" across the country.
 The commission was led by its chairman, Chief Justice Hamoodur Rahman (a Bengali jurist), aided with the senior justices of the Supreme Court, and military officials as its advisers.

 The commission had consisted of both civilian and military officials that investigated the political and military failures based on the interviews and testimonies provided by the POWs, politicians, activists, military leaders, and journalists for two years.
-The Commission submitted its final report in 1974.
+The commission submitted its final report in 1974.